 Many pet parents understandably get confused because they can’t find the exact answer to whether or not cloves are toxic to dogs.
-Cloves are a common spice used in human foods and herbal medications and are thought to have beneficial effects and health benefits on the human body and when used in small amounts with dogs which makes it confusing as to whether you should feed cloves to dogs.
+Cloves are a common spice used in human foods and herbal medications.
+Cloves are thought to have beneficial effects on dog and human health when used in small amounts with but at the same time are alleged to be toxic which makes it confusing as to whether you should feed cloves to dogs.

 Although cloves have been used for centuries for health purposes and to flavor human food there is a debate when it comes to feeding your dogs cloves.

 Are cloves safe for dogs?

 Generally, most of the advice on the internet report that dogs should not eat cloves.
 Cloves are not part of a natural or traditional dog’s diet and cloves and products that contain clove oil are rich in a chemical compound known as “Eugenol” which can cause liver toxicity and damage if consumed in large quantities by dogs.
 However, there are numerous scientific studies done with cloves and dogs where cloves are used as a treatment of various ailments, accordingly, due to such studies cloves seem perfectly safe to treat a specific dog ailment in small amounts.

 As a dog lover, it is very important for you to have adequate knowledge of foods that are safe for your dogs in order for your dog you remain healthy and fit.
 However, foods like cloves that are not a traditional part of a dogs diet may be difficult to discern whether or not they are healthy for your dog to consume in small quantities.

 See also Can I share my Spicy Food With My dog: Can dog’s eat jalapenos?

 What the Veterinarians say about cloves